 Red Star Line Museum, Antwerp, Belgium: Exhibits telling the human story of emigration, with a focus on those who sailed to America on Red Star Line ocean steamers to seek better lives, 1873 to 1934.

-Netherlands: Gouda, Edam, Boerenkaas, Leidse and other cheeses; raw haring, herring served with minced onions; patat (thick-cut “French” fries served with mayonnaise); stampot (mashed potatoes and carrots served with rookworst sausage) and erwtensoep (thick pea soup served with smoked sausage) and jenever, a Dutch alcoholic beverage similar to gin and served with beer or on its own.
+Gouda, Edam, Boerenkaas, Leidse and other cheeses; raw haring, herring served with minced onions; patat (thick-cut “French” fries served with mayonnaise); stampot (mashed potatoes and carrots served with rookworst sausage); erwtensoep (thick pea soup served with smoked sausage); and jenever, a Dutch alcoholic beverage similar to gin and served with beer or on its own.

-Rhineland, Germany: Crusty baked döbbekooche (grated potatoes with minced onion, eggs and sausage); tender sauerbraten (marinated and roasted beef) served with dumplings, potatoes or noodles; pumpernickel breads (caramelized by long baking periods); Westphalian ham (smoked over juniper wood) and Kölsch, a beer brewed only in Koln and always served in 0.2L stangen glasses.
+Rhineland, Germany: Crusty baked döbbekooche (grated potatoes with minced onion, eggs and sausage); tender sauerbraten (marinated and roasted beef) served with dumplings, potatoes or noodles; pumpernickel breads (caramelized by long baking periods); Westphalian ham (smoked over juniper wood); and Kölsch, a beer brewed only in Cologne and always served in 0.2L stange glasses.